Carl Glimm

 Carl Glimm is an American politician serving as a member of Montana Senate from the 2nd district.
 He was previously a member of the Montana House of Representatives for the 6th district from 2013 to 2021.

 Early life and education

 Glimm was born in Conrad, Montana.
 In 1997, Glimm earned a Bachelor of Science degree in construction engineering technology from Montana State University.

 Career

 Glimm is a general contractor.
 On November 6, 2012, Glimm won the election and became a Republican member of Montana House of Representatives for District 6, defeating Brenda Talbert with 66.87% of the votes.
 He was re-elected in 2014, 2016, and 2018.

 Personal life

-Glimm and his wife, Amy, have two children.
+Glimm and his wife, Amy, have three children.
 Glimm and his family live in Kila, Montana.